-RawEssence: 180 Delicious Recipes for Raw Living is wonderful raw food cookbook that is part of the growing movement that advocates a cuisine that is eco-friendly, meets all your nutritional needs and is immensely satisfying and delicious.
+RawEssence: 180 Delicious Recipes for Raw Living is a wonderful raw food cookbook that is part of the growing movement advocating a cuisine that is eco-friendly, meets all your nutritional needs, and is immensely satisfying and delicious.

 The recipes are relaxed and flexible, so it’s an ideal cookbook for those who are just beginning to embrace the lifestyle as can be seen by this recipe for Spinach ‘Ricotta’ Portabello Mushrooms on page 165.

 Preparation: 10 minutes

 - 4 portobello mushrooms, trimmed (see “Tips” section below)

 - 1⁄4 recipe Mushroom Marinade (see below recipe)